I’ve never taken part in Open Studios before. Where can I get help?

 Consider setting up outdoors if you have a garden.
 Or alternatively share a venue with another artist.
 If you want help finding someone to share with, post up your interest on our noticeboard.
 Your alternative location must be in Worcestershire.

 All artists must comply with the national and local guidelines relating to Covid-19 in place at the time of the event.

 Please refer to the Government website for the latest information Coronavirus (COVID-19): guidance and support - GOV.UK

-What if I can’t be at my studio when I’ve said I will open?
+What if I can’t be at my studio every day?

 Visitors expect to meet the artist taking part.
-Unlike a gallery or exhibition, meeting the artist sets Open Studios apart and visitors expect the artist to be there and studios to be open as advertised on our website and in the brochure.
+Unlike a gallery or exhibition, meeting the artist sets Open Studios apart and visitors expect the artist to be there and studios to be open for the full weekend.
 To avoid disappointment and wasted journeys it is mandatory that you open for the days you have registered for and to be present at your studio for that time.